Qmusic (Flanders): 2001–2015: Q-music - Q is good for you

-The first broadcast on Q-music was the Deckers en Ornelis Ochtendshow with Erwin Deckers and Sven Ornelis, a program that previously ran on the former competing radio station Radio Donna.
+The first broadcast on Q-music was the Deckers en Ornelis Ochtendshow with Erwin Deckers and Sven Ornelis, a program that previously ran on the former competing radio station Radio Donna (now MNM).
 The program was very popular and there was after the switch from Deckers Ornelis be the strongman of Q-music, which worked.
 Until the summer of 2015 Sven Ornelis continued to present the same morning block, albeit with a different co-presenter after Deckers in 2008 chose a function behind the scenes.
 From autumn 2008 to spring 2014 Ornelis formed a duo with Kürt Rogiers, Rogiers was succeeded in late 2014 by Maarten Vancoillie.

 In the spring of 2006, Q-music Wim Oosterlinck moved to the former strongman competitor Studio Brussel.
 Oosterlinck had since on Q-music for 9 years the fixed presenter during the evening rush.

 2015–present: Qmusic - You make us Q

 On 31 August 2015 there was a major renovation of the station, which shall include the name was changed to Qmusic (without hyphen) and with You make us Q a new slogan was introduced.
 The program schedule is thereby thoroughly renovated.
 As Sven Ornelis swaps the morning show for another program for the first time since the start of the station.
 Maarten Vancoillie and Dorothee Dauwe who presented the morning program with Sven the previous season, will only continue there now with it in Dauwe en Vancoillie.
 Except Ornelis, also presents fixture Wim Oosterlinck now at a new time.
 As his successor in the evening rush hour was with Sam De Bruyn attracted another strong competitor holder of Studio Brussel.
 In the evening and weekend programming, where previously mostly average broadcasts were made, since the renovation more space for alternative music.
 Finally, there is greater focus on the interaction with the audience, including from a new daily program on request noon.